-We have proposed a novel nonparametric multivariate multisample test based on the projection method and the mean variance index.
+In this paper, we propose a novel nonparametric multivariate multisample test based on the projection method and the mean variance index.
 The proposed method is equivalent to testing the independence between a continuous random vector and a categorical variable.
-The proposed test is consistent against all fixed alternatives, robust to heavy-tailed data, and applicable in arbitrary dimensions, regardless of the sample size.
+The proposed test is consistent against all fixed alternatives and robust to heavy-tailed data, applicable in arbitrary dimensions, regardless of sample size.